 Telecommuters are a relatively large percentage of the workforce: 11.11% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Fort Dick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fort Dick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One of the benefits of Fort Dick is that there is very little traffic.
 The average commute to work is 12.31 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.